palkisharma06-jpg/palkisharma06-jpg/README.md

 Git & GitHub	🔄
 Cybersecurity	🔄
 🎯 Career Objective
-My goal is to become a skilled Cybersecurity Professional with strong knowledge of secure software development and practical problem-solving skills.
+My goal is to become a skilled Cybersecurity Professional with strong knowledge of secure software development and practical problem-solving skills

 📫 Connect With Me
 GitHub: @palkisharma06-jpg